Skip Navigation

 Fortunately, there are several options to treat fibroids.
 If a woman doesn't have any symptoms, they can be followed safely.
 If intervention is needed, with recent advances, there is almost no reason your treatment can't be minimally invasive - even if fertility is a concern.
 There are nonsurgical and surgical options.
 Ninety-five percent of patients qualify for a minimally invasive surgical approach.

-f you need care for uterine fibroids, these are some of the specialists you might see.
+If you need care, these are some of the specialists you might see.
 Use the filters to get to know the team.

 Close